gautam-shetty/xStats/README.md

 # xStats

-Static analysis tool to calculate code metrics for Java and Python
+Static analysis tool designed to calculate code metrics for Java and Python projects.

-### Supported file extensions

-- Java: `.java`
-- Python: `.py`

 ## Features